Hargreaves Lansdown vs Fidelity: Which platform should you invest with?

 While Hargreaves Lansdown has a handful of its own funds, as well as ready-made portfolios, Fidelity has a broader and more established range of funds and also has a separate platform, Fidelity Fundsnetwork, which is used by financial advisers.
 And while both companies offer retirement planning and pension options, Fidelity also administers company pensions.

 The area where Hargreaves Lansdown has an advantage is with the tools and functionality on its site, particularly in terms of researching funds and shares.
-It also has Master Portfolios and its HL Portfolio+ offering, which are particularly useful to those who are new to investing and require more guidance.
+It also has four ready-made managed portfolios, particularly useful to those new to investing and requiring more guidance.
+Additionally, it offers four multi-index tracker portfolios providing a slightly cheaper and less 'hands-on' approach.

 Hargreaves Lansdown vs Fidelity - products